One minute guide: Supervision

 • involve a two way relationship between supervisor and supervisee

-• ensure accountability for role, responsibilities and work undertaken
+• ensure accountability for the role, responsibilities and work undertaken

-• be based on the principle of high support and high challenge
+• be based on the principles of high support and high challenge, with regard to action, progress and outcomes for children, young people and families

 • be restorative in nature